btat/docs-helpers/README.md

 ## Canonical Links

-- Adds a canonical link tag to all files.
+- Adds a canonical link tag to all files in the `docs` directory.
 - Assumes files in the `docs` directory are to be used as the canonical link.
 - Adds a canonical link tag to files in the `versioned_docs` directory that follow the same path as the file in the `docs` directory.
 - Outputs a file containing a list of files **without** a canonical link.

 Caveats:
-- Existing canonical links are **NOT** overwritten.
+- Existing canonical links are **REMOVED**.

 ### Usage